-In this DIY post I’m going to show you how to make No-Sew Drop Cloth Curtains 2 ways.
+In this post I’m going to show you how to make No-Sew DIY Drop Cloth Curtains 2 ways.
 They are easy, inexpensive and the perfect farmhouse touch for any space.

 Today I wanted to share one of my favorite DIY projects ever!
 Drop cloth curtains!
 When we moved into our 1875, colonial there were no blinds or curtains on any of the 23 windows.
 We also have higher ceilings than a standard home.

 Drop cloth curtains are a great budget-friendly solution for the perfect farmhouse look.
 I love the neutral color, the natural look of the cloth and they are only around $15 per curtain panel!
 Not only are they inexpensive, but they are also insanely easy to make, and the best part of all you can customize the length.